fernando-msj/nbt/README.md

 # NBT

-Nammed binary tags (dead dimple and error-free serialization format).
+Nammed binary tags (dead simple and error-free serialization format).
 Note: this has absolutelly nothing to do with minecraft NBT format.

 #### Just...Why???

 * Message pack and others cannot map to non-concrete types.
 * More cusomisable to suit my needs.
+* Recursive and Dynamic (nested maps and arrays with with mixed datatypes)

 #### Example